The Mergers & Acquisitions Review: France

 In companies with between 50 and 250 employees, the employees must be informed of a proposed sale at the latest when the SEC of the company is informed and consulted on the transaction in question.
 Unlike in the case of companies with fewer than 50 employees, the law does not set any specific deadline prior to which the transaction cannot take place (except that the SEC consultation process will have to be completed before any binding documentation with respect to the transaction is signed, in compliance with generally applicable French employment law rules).

 The law provides that employees are subject to an obligation of discretion with respect to the information that they receive by virtue of the new law.
-For the moment, it is not clear what information regarding a company and its activities must be given to its employees in connection with a specific procedure.
-According to a strict interpretation of the law, when a company informs its employees of their right to make an offer to buy the company or the business, it is not required to give information on any other potential bidders or any documents relating to the company or its strategy.24 However, should one or more employees ultimately decide to make an offer to buy the company or the business, the Hamon Law (and its implementing Decree of 28 October 2014) is silent as to the level of information that the company must provide.
+However, the level of information regarding a company and its activities that must be given to the employees in connection with a specific procedure is not clearly set by the Hamon Law.
+According to a strict interpretation of the law, when a company informs its employees of their right to make an offer to buy the company or the business, it is not required to give information on any other potential bidders or any documents relating to the company or its strategy.18 However, should one or more employees ultimately decide to make an offer to buy the company or the business, the Hamon Law (and its implementing Decree of 28 October 2014) is silent as to the level of information that the company must provide.

 Failing to comply with the obligation to inform employees that they can make an offer to purchase the shares or assets of a company exposes a seller to a monetary fine that cannot exceed 2 per cent of the value of the underlying transaction.